Code-Institute-Submissions/python-django/README.md

 • Wireframe

 # --------Project Approach-------------
-• Nav Navigate through the four other pages with ease
+• Nav Navigate through all other pages with ease

 • Main body